wahibhaq/wahibhaq.github.io/portfolio/urdu-font-comparator-app.md

 <img src="https://wahibhaq.github.io/img/projects/urdu-font-comparator-release-icon.png" width="100" height="100" align="left">

-This project is about an Android application (soon available on Google Play) which allows users to explore various Urdu Fonts, eventually helping them in choosing the right one.
+This project is about an [Android application](https://play.google.com/store/apps/details?id=com.androidistan.urdufontcomparator)  which allows users to explore various Urdu Fonts, eventually helping them in choosing the right one.
 This project is additionally intended to make users appreciate why [Nasta'liq](https://en.wikipedia.org/wiki/Nasta%CA%BFl%C4%ABq_script) script should be a natural choice for Urdu content on mobile devices.
+I have already written about [How I ended up working on this project](http://wahibhaq.com/blog/introducing-urdu-font-comparator-app/) as a blog post.